SantiagoH1997/share-event/README.md

 # Share-Event

-Share-Event is a lightweight no-dependency Javascript plugin to share your events, supporting Outlook (online and desktop), iCalendar, Google, and Yahoo calendars.
+Share-Event is a Javascript plugin to share your events, supporting Outlook (online and desktop), iCalendar, Google, and Yahoo calendars.

 ## Installation